 County status: Very local.
-Colonies exist at fewer than ten sites, all in the northeast quarter of the county; including Y Figyn, Y Frochas and Middletown Hill.
+Fewer than ten colonies, all in the northeast quarter of the county; including Y Figyn, Y Frochas and Middletown Hill.
 The sites share the same habitat: ffridd (see below).
-The species remains threatened within the county; however, currently appears to be relatively stable.
-It has benefitted from extensive habitat management, as well as reintroductions.
-Records from the end of the flight period, when the confusion species is flying, should ideally be backed up with evidence, as should records from new sites.
+Whilst threatened within the county, the species appears to be relatively stable.
+It has benefitted from extensive habitat management.
+Records from the end of the flight period (when the confusion species is flying) should ideally be backed up with evidence, as should records from new sites.